jimenezjc83/fastlane-plugin-jira_set_fix_version/README.md

 end
 ```

-Thank you to https://github.com/valeriomazzeo/fastlane-plugin-jira_transition and https://github.com/valeriomazzeo/fastlane-plugin-jira_transition for inspiration.
+Thank you to https://github.com/SandyChapman/fastlane-plugin-jira_versions and https://github.com/valeriomazzeo/fastlane-plugin-jira_transition for inspiration.

-## Example
+## Set Fix Version Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane update_jira`.

+## Release Version Example

+Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
+Try it by cloning the repo, running `fastlane install_plugins`, modifying the placeholder variables in the Fastfile lane and running `bundle exec fastlane release_version`.

 ## Run tests for this plugin